 The thing is, the functions Anna Moss is referring to don't have much to do with the ones we use.

-Every Type-community has formed their own definitions and their own way of doing things.
+Every Type community has formed their own definitions and their own way of doing things.
 We see different texts as canon — Jung's Psychological Types, Keirsey's Please Understand Me, etc. We have different theories that form our type-vocabularies.

-Rebecca and I really like the cognitive functions.
+Beckett and I really like the cognitive functions.
 As we've used them over the years, the terms have grown with us and have come to mean something to us personally.
 We've redefined the terms in our own ways, and have drawn from many different sources as we've learned about the functions... just like everyone does when they start using Type, whether they realize it or not.